Shamanthkolegodu/share-your-thoughts/README.md

-# web-on-flask
+# share-your-thoughts

+A simple website that allows you to share your thought with people and friends.
-website using flask, html, javascript, css that
+Website is built using flask, html, javascript, css.